-In 1997, the ARM Climate Research Facility established research sites on the North Slope of Alaska to provide data about cloud and radiative processes in cold environments and high latitudes.
+In 1997, the ARM user facility established research sites on the North Slope of Alaska to provide data about cloud and radiative processes in cold environments and high latitudes.

 Southern Great Plains

-The Southern Great Plains in Oklahoma was the first field measurement site established by the ARM Climate Research Facility in 1992 and is the world’s largest and most extensive climate research field site.
+The Southern Great Plains in Oklahoma was the first field measurement site established by the ARM user facility in 1992 and is the world’s largest and most extensive climate research field site.

 Eastern North Atlantic

 As ARM’s newest observation facility, the Eastern North Atlantic began operations in September 2013 and mirrors ARM’s other long-term atmospheric measurement facilities around the world.

 Heavily instrumented ARM facilities are strategically located at the Southern Great Plains in Oklahoma and on the North Slope of Alaska in the United States, and in the Eastern North Atlantic at Graciosa Island in the Azores off the coast of Portugal.